idewave/idewave-core/README.md

 I'm very grateful to the Mangos community, in particular to Kyoril, for help and hints.

 ## Before start
-This works on Python v3.5 - v3.7.
-Not tested another versions yet.
+This works on Python v3.x.

 ## Installation